SAP-samples/cloud-cf-multitenant-Inventory-management/Download_and_Installation_Instructions.md

 3. Using your WEB IDE Files explorer open **mta.yaml** file as shown in the image.
         ![Step Image](Readme_resources/images/image_22.png)

-4. Add the CF Endpoint in your Tenant Host Pattern and save your changes.
+4. Add the CF Domain in your Tenant Host Pattern and save your changes.
         ![Step Image](Readme_resources/images/image_23.png)

 5. Now that you have cloned the repository and made the necessary code changes, you need to build an MTAR: